AbhishekSatyam96/devTinder/docs/flows.md

 **Why only 4xx from body-parser is trusted:** a 5xx coming out of it is a real server fault, not a bad request, so it belongs in the logged branch.

+**Why `MulterError` needed a branch of its own — the same bug, a second time.** Multer's error carries a `code` (`"LIMIT_FILE_SIZE"`) but **not** the `type` + numeric `status` pair that the body-parser predicate sniffs for.
+So it matched nothing above it and fell straight through to the generic 500: uploading a 12 MB PDF returned *"Internal Server Error"* for something entirely the client's side and entirely fixable.
+The lesson generalises past this one library — **a middleware that can reject a request before your route runs will have its own error type**, and a catch-all that only understands the errors your own code throws will mislabel every one of them as a server fault.
+Worth checking whenever a new body-consuming middleware is added.

 **Why the fallthrough logs but doesn't leak:** `console.error` server-side, generic message to the client.
 An unhandled error's message can contain a connection string, a file path, or a SQL fragment.